Mykrowave/azure-architect-playbook/networking/practice-exercises/Readme.md

 - When doing path-based routing, you still have to set up the "main" backend target
 - Not sure what the default Health checks are, but I believe they are based on route rules?
 - Check NSGs or traffic rules if unhealthy
+- REDO (if time) and troubleshoot why app service was considered unhealthy.
+It was configured correctly.